-- o MAC: message authentication code. - o HMAC: Hash-based message authentication code (HMAC) is a specific construction for calculating a MAC involving a cryptographic hash function in combination with a secret key. - o HMAC-SHA256: HMAC instantiation using SHA-256 as the cryptographic hash function. - o SHA-1: Secure Hash Algorithm 1 (SHA-1) [RFC3174] is the cryptographic hash function. - In addition, the following terms are used throughout this document: - o URI Signature: Message digest or digital signature that is computed with an algorithm for protecting the URI. - o Original URI: The URI before URI Signing is applied. - o Signed URI: Any URI that contains a URI Signature. - o Target CDN URI: Embedded URI created by the CSP to direct UA towards the Upstream CDN.
+- o MAC: message authentication code. - o HMAC: Hash-based message authentication code (HMAC) is a specific construction for calculating a MAC involving a cryptographic hash function in combination with a secret key. - o HMAC-SHA256: HMAC instantiation using SHA-256 as the cryptographic hash function. - o SHA-1: Secure Hash Algorithm 1 (SHA-1) [RFC3174] is the cryptographic hash function. - In addition, the following terms are used throughout this document: - URI Signature: Message digest or digital signature that is computed with an algorithm for protecting the URI and/or a set of URI Signing Information Elements. - o URI Signing Information Element: An element containing information used in the URI Signature validation process that is signalled along with the URI Signature in either the Signed URI or in a Signed Token.
+It is protected by the URI Signature.

+- o Original URI: The URI before URI Signing is applied. - o Signed URI: Any URI that contains a URI Signature.
+It can be used to retrieve one particular resource, indicated by the URI. - o Signed Token: A set of URI Signing Information Elements protected by a URI Signature that can be used to retrieve a pre-determined set of resources.
+It can be communicated via a URL, an HTTP Header or a Cookie.
+A Signed Token differs from a Signed URI in the sense that the token is valid for multiple resources and it's embedded URI Signature thus does not protect a particular URI.
+It can be used to form a Signed Token Chain in the case of HTTP Adaptive Streaming content. - o Target CDN URI: Embedded URI created by the CSP to direct UA towards the Upstream CDN.
 The Target CDN URI can be signed by the CSP and verified by the Upstream CDN. - o Redirection URI: URI created by the Upstream CDN to redirect UA towards the Downstream CDN.
 The Redirection URI can be signed by the Upstream CDN and verified by the Downstream CDN.
 In a cascaded CDNI scenario, there can be more than one Redirection URI.